maptv/decalendar/docs/decalendar.md

 Over the course of the day it is unlikely that anyone in the audience would notice that each song is 4.704 seconds less than a minute or that the entire set is 1.0176 minutes less than an hour.
 To bring this analogy back to the real world, we can use 64-beat hits instead of minutes and 4096-beat sets instead of hours only be off by less than 5 seconds per minute and about a minute per hour.
 Unlike minutes and hours, hits and sets are based on beats and thus work within the Declock system.

 The

+- 5-day pents (pentaday),
+- 10-day deks (decaday), and
+- 28-day okts (icosioctaday).

+For example, in the Mid-Year's Day column in table below, Base28 indexes tells that we are on Oktday 3 of Okt 5, while the Base10 index contains similar information for deks and pents.